-The Group's derivative assets and derivative liabilities amounting to P7,651 and P113, respectively as of March 31, 2020, and P7,373 and P160, respectively as of December 31, 2019, are valued based on Level 2.
+The Group's derivative assets and derivative liabilities amounting to P17,539 and P5,554, respectively as of March 31, 2021, and P26,404 and P218, respectively as of December 31, 2020, are valued based on Level 2.
 The Group has no financial instruments valued based on Level 1 and Level 3.
 During the period, there were no transfers between Level 1 and Level 2 fair value measurements, and no transfers into and out of Level 3 fair value measurements.

-8. Other Matters
+9. Other Matters

 - a.
 There are no unusual items as to nature and amount affecting assets, liabilities, equity, net income or cash flows, except those stated in Management's Discussion and Analysis of Financial Position and Financial Performance. - b.
 There were no material changes in estimates of amounts reported in prior financial years. - c.
 There were no known trends, demands, commitments, events or uncertainties that will have a material impact on the Group's liquidity. - d.
 There were no known trends, events or uncertainties that have had or that are reasonably expected to have a favorable or unfavorable impact on net sales or revenues or income from continuing operation. - e.
 There were no known events that will trigger direct or contingent financial obligation that is material to the Group, including any default or acceleration of an obligation and there were no changes in contingent liabilities and contingent assets since the last annual reporting date.
 No material contingencies and any other events or transactions exist that are material to an understanding of the current interim period. - f.
 The effects of seasonality or cyclicality on the interim operations of the Group's businesses are not material. - g.
-There were no material off-statements of financial position transactions, arrangements, obligations (including contingent obligations), and other relationships of the Group with unconsolidated entities or other persons created during the reporting period, except for the outstanding derivative transactions entered by the Group as of March 31, 2020. - h.
-The Group's material commitments for capital expenditure projects have been approved during the current year but are still ongoing and not yet completed as of March 31, 2020.
+There were no material off-statements of financial position transactions, arrangements, obligations (including contingent obligations), and other relationships of the Group with unconsolidated entities or other persons created during the reporting period, except for the outstanding derivative transactions entered by the Group as of March 31, 2021. - h.
+The Group's material commitments for capital expenditure projects have been approved during the current year but are still ongoing and not yet completed as of March 31, 2021.
 These consist of construction, acquisition, upgrade or repair of fixed assets needed for normal operations of the business.
 The said projects will be carried forward to next quarter until its completion.
 The fund to be used for these projects will come from available cash, short and long-term loans.

-9. Events after Reporting Date
+10. Events after Reporting Date

-On May 27, 2020, the BOD declared cash dividends to all preferred and common shareholders of record as of June 15, 2020 amounting to P0.375 per preferred share and P0.25 per common share.
-Cash dividends for both common and preferred shares are payable on June25, 2020.
+On May 5, 2021, the BOD declared regular and special cash dividends to all common shareholders of record as of May 21, 2021 amounting to P0.25 and P1.00 per common share, respectively.
+Cash dividends for common shares, both regular and special, are payable on June 3, 2021.